5yutan5/PyQtDarkTheme/README.md

 ## License

-The svg file for the PyQtDarkTheme are derived [Material design icons](https://fonts.google.com/icons)(Apache License Version 2.0).
+The svg files for the PyQtDarkTheme are derived [Material design icons](https://fonts.google.com/icons)(Apache License Version 2.0).
 Qt stylesheets are originally fork of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet)(MIT License).
 Other files are covered by PyQtDarkTheme's MIT license.

 ## Contributing